canonical/charmed-aether-sd-core/docs/tutorials/mastering.md

 juju status --watch 1s --relations
 ```

-The deployment is ready when all the charms are in the `Active/Idle` state.
+The deployment is ready when all the charms are in the `Active/Idle` state.<br>
-It is normal for `grafana-agent` to remain in waiting state.
+It is normal for `grafana-agent` to remain in waiting state.<br>
+It is also expected that `traefik` goes to the error state (related Traefik [bug](https://github.com/canonical/traefik-k8s-operator/issues/361)).

 Once the deployment is ready, we will proceed to the configuration part.